The U.S.-Chile FTA’s Role in Saving Lives

 Sun Pacific Shippers Sales

-With the FTA, Sun Pacific Shippers Sales of Los Angeles, California, and leading Chilean fruit exporter Subsole, Exportadora de Frutas, found it attractive to export California-grown citrus to meet market demand during Chile’s off-season, as the FTA immediately reduced Chilean duties on products such as clementines from six percent to zero.
-After discussions with Sun Pacific, Subsole agreed to import clementines as a test case for the Chilean market.
-The idea was a success; with the assistance of the U.S. Foreign Commercial Service in Santiago, $42,000 of Sun Pacific’s “California Cuties” reached Chilean supermarkets in March, and the companies have since met to discuss future opportunities.
+With the U.S.-Chile Free Trade Agreement (FTA) in place, Sun Pacific Shippers of Los Angeles, California, found it attractive to export California-grown citrus to meet market demand during Chile’s off-season, as the FTA immediately reduced Chilean duties on products such as clementines from six percent to zero.
+After business negotiations between Sun Pacific and leading Chilean fruit company Subsole Exportadora de Frutas, Subsole agreed to import California-grown clementines as a test case for the Chilean market.
+The idea was a success; with the assistance of the U.S. Foreign Commercial Service in Santiago, Sun Pacific’s “California Cuties” reached Chilean supermarkets, and Sun Pacific continues to find opportunities in Chile.
 The fact that California and Chile have opposite growing seasons, combined with new market access afforded by the FTA, holds promise for continued U.S. fresh fruit exports to the Chilean market.

 Since implementation of the U.S.-Chile Free Trade Agreement in 2004, exports from Illinois-based manufacturer Caterpillar Inc. have more than tripled.
 Bolstered by sales to Chile's strong mining and commercial building markets, the country now consistently ranks among Caterpillar's top six global export markets.
 This boom in export of new and remanufactured construction, mining, and power generation equipment drives growth throughout Chile and supports thousands of good jobs at